SHIVAM0001-FLEX/NUKE-BOT-.JS-NO-CODING/README.md

 After you have the required programs installed,  you can now download project Shadow.
 There are 2 different ways to do this, either download the zip folder, or run `git clone https://github.com/goldentg/DOW.git` in a command console.

 ### - Token -
-Input a bot token into **`index.js`** `botToken: "YOUR TOKEN HERE"`.
+Input a bot token into **`index.js`** at `botToken: "YOUR TOKEN HERE"`.
 Note that DOW requires full admin permissions on a server to work.

 ### - Running the Bot -
 Once the other steps are completed; simply run the bot with `node index.js`